Fooling the Textual Fooler via Randomizing Latent Representations: Experiments

 \textbf{Adversarial Attacks and Parameters.} We choose the following widely used and state-of-the-art adversarial attacks to evaluate our defense: TextFooler \citep{Jin_Jin_Zhou_Szolovits_2020}, TextBugger \citep{Li2018TextBuggerGA}, and BERT-Attack \citep{li-etal-2020-bert-attack}.
-TextFooler utilizes the word embeddings from \citep{mrksic-etal-2016-counter} to generate the set of synonyms for each word, uses both part-of-speech and semantic similarity, and selects words for replacements using important scores.
-BERT-Attack is similar to TextFooler but uses a pretrained BERT to generate the set of synonyms for a word, given the context of the sentence.
-TextBugger locates the tokens for perturbations by calculating the important scores for each sentence in the input and then calculating the important score of each token in the sentence.
-In addition to a synonym set for word substitution, TextBugger also introduces word augmentation - perturbing the characters in words.
-For a fair evaluation, the adversarial attacks used in the evaluation will be based on \citet{li-etal-2021-searching}, which is commonly used by other papers for benchmarking adversarial defenses \citep{nguyen-minh-luu-2022-textual,zhang-etal-2022-improving}
+Both TextFooler and BERT-Attack rely on the important scores to identify important words and replace them with the corresponding synonyms; TextFooler uses word embeddings from \citep{mrksic-etal-2016-counter} for synonym generations, while BERT-Attack uses pretrained BERT to generate the synonyms.
+In addition to replacing words, TextBugger also introduces word augmentation - perturbing the characters in words.